The Secret Life of the American Teenager: Season 1

-In season one, fifteen-year-old Amy Juergens finds out that she is pregnant after having sex at band camp with a handsome and popular boy, Ricky Underwood.
-Amy first confides in her two best friends Lauren and Madison about it.
-Amy also tells Ben Boykewich (the guy she started dating after becoming pregnant) the truth, but he is surprisingly supportive and offers to marry her anyway, despite the protests of his friends, Henry and Alice.
-When Ricky finds out he is the father, he is willing to be a part of his future child's life, causing Adrian Lee, Ricky's fling for a while to become jealous, especially since Ricky already has his sights on the sweet and virginal Grace Bowman, who was going out with Jack Pappas until he kissed Adrian in front of Grant High School.
-Much to Adrian's surprise, Grace is not angry at her after a while, and the two girls become friends despite being romantic rivals.
-Ricky and Ben also compete with each other for Amy's attention and at the end of the season, Amy has her child, a boy whom her sister, Ashley, names John.
-Amy decides to keep John, after struggling with the decision over the course of the season.
-Ricky said he would do anything to take care of his new son, John.
+In season one, fifteen-year-old Amy Juergens—a French horn player at Grant High School—discovers that she is pregnant after having sex at band camp with playboy Ricky Underwood.
+Amy first confides in her two best friends Lauren and Madison about it, where they consider her options: terminating the pregnancy, adoption, or keeping the baby.
+In the midst of discovering she's pregnant, she begins dating Ben Boykewich, the son of sausage mogul Leo Boykewich.
+Amy tells Ben the truth, and he proposes marriage.
+When Ricky finds out he is the father, he is willing to be a part of the child's life.
+This causes Adrian Lee, Ricky's casual relationship, to express jealousy.
+In addition to Adrian, Ricky demonstrates an interest in Grace Bowman, who was dating Jack Pappas until he cheated on her with Adrian.
+Grace resolves her anger and the girls become friends despite being romantic rivals.
+Ricky and Ben compete with each other for Amy's attention; establishing their positions as romantic rivals.
+At the end of the season, Amy gives birth to a son, whom her sister, Ashley, names John.
+Amy decides to keep John after struggling with the decision over the course of the season.